JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ### Playing harmonic intervals and chords

 By default, notes are played melodically (one after another).
 Notes may be played harmonically by selecting the **Quantize** toggle button, producing intervals or chords.
-In the following example, a jazzy chord progression is played harmonically, as their individual notes are quantized into chords.
+In the example shown in Figure 37, a jazzy chord progression is played harmonically, as their individual notes are quantized into chords.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/jazz_quantize_qmp.png?lastModify=1645808687)

+*Figure 37.
+Playing chords harmonically*

 In this example the quantization occurs among basis states whose bit in position 3 are the same.
 Consequently, the following groups of notes are played harmonically: